scil/LaravelFly/doc/events.md

     $event['app']->instance('tinker', \LaravelFly\Tinker\Shell::$instance);
 });
 ```
-$dispatcher can also be availableed in a new server class which extends LaravelFly\Server\HttpServer or LaravelFly\Server\FpmHttpServer.
+$dispatcher can also be available in a new server class which extends LaravelFly\Server\HttpServer or LaravelFly\Server\FpmHttpServer.
 ```
 class MyServer extends \LaravelFly\Server\HttpServer
 {